Celebrity influence in politics

 Celebrity influence in politics, also referred to as "celebrity politics," or "political star power," is the act of a prominent person using their fame as a platform to influence others on political issues or ideology.
 According to Anthony Elliott, celebrity is a central structuring point in self and social identification, per-forming as it does an increasingly important role in self-framings, self-imaginings, self-revisions and self-reflection.
-The influential people considered celebrities can be anyone with a major following such as professional athletes, actors/actresses, television personalities, or musicians.
-Celebrities have two kinds of specific power; the abilities to shed light on issues and persuade audiences.
+The influential people considered celebrities can be anyone with a major following such as professional athletes, actors/actresses, television personalities or musicians.
+Celebrities have two kinds of specific power: the abilities to shed light on issues and to persuade audiences.
 Social media is one of the most common areas for celebrities to discuss specific issues or current events that are being politicized; the individuals may also speak out in public forums such as television talk shows, events, or during their own widely attended performances.
-In the United States, most celebrities tend to hold liberal political beliefs, for reasons that are debated by social psychologists.
+In the United States, most celebrities tend to hold liberal and left-wing political beliefs, often supporting DNC, for reasons that are debated by social psychologists.